Where Do Medical Assistants Work? 7 Settings Beyond the Clinic

-You’ll be happy to hear that the answer is no. The options for where you will clock in every day are much more numerous than that, according to Denise Pufall, Rasmussen College Medical Assisting Department Chair.
+You’ll be happy to hear that the answer is no. The options for where you will clock in every day are much more numerous than that, according to Denise Pufall, Rasmussen University Medical Assisting Department Chair.

 Keep reading to learn about the various work environments you could find yourself in as a medical assistant.

 First things first …